gluwa/creditcoin-docs/validator-guides/building-from-source.md

 Make sure you have all the necessary dependencies for compiling and running the Creditcoin node software.

-`sudo apt install make clang pkg-config libssl-dev build-essential`
+`sudo apt install make clang pkg-config libssl-dev build-essential protobuf-compiler`

 You may need to install & configure [Network Time Protocol (NTP) Client](https://en.wikipedia.org/wiki/Network\_Time\_Protocol).